kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-multi-cluster-inference/README.md

 ## Design Proposal

-The Multi-Cluster Inference Pooling (MCIP) model will largely follow the Multi-Cluster Services (MCS) model, with a few key differences:
+The Multi-Cluster InferencePools (MCIP) model will largely follow the Multi-Cluster Services (MCS) model, with a few key differences:

 - DNS and ClusterIP resolution will be omitted, e.g. ClusterSetIP.
 - A separate export resource will be avoided, e.g. ServiceExport, by inlining the concept within InferencePool.